eRaid6/freebsd/README.md

 # Installing FreeBSD 12.1 as a KVM guest
 First and foremost, when in doubt visit the [FreeBSD Handbook](https://www.freebsd.org/doc/handbook/), it is an amazing source of knowledge.

+## VM config
-Add evtouch tablet input device, this uses absolute mouse positioning and makes it so you do not need to hit ctrl + alt to release the mouse from the remote-viewer/virt-manager window.
+* Add evtouch tablet input device, this uses absolute mouse positioning and makes it so you do not need to hit ctrl + alt to release the mouse from the remote-viewer/virt-manager window.

 ## Install
 * Select ports and source to be installed